Bernardo265/sats-website/README.md

 ## 🚀 Project Overview

-SafeSats is a modern, secure Bitcoin purchasing platform that provides users with a seamless experience for buying and selling Bitcoin using local payment methods.
-Built with React and featuring a sophisticated design system, SafeSats offers a professional-grade cryptocurrency trading interface with emphasis on security, user experience, and accessibility.
+SafeSats is a modern, secure Bitcoin purchasing platform that provides users with a seamless experience for buying Bitcoin using local payment methods.
+Built with React and featuring a sophisticated design system, SafeSats offers a professional-grade Bitcoin purchase interface with emphasis on security, user experience, and accessibility.

-The platform serves as a comprehensive solution for Bitcoin transactions, featuring real-time market data, secure payment processing, and an intuitive user interface designed for both beginners and experienced traders.
+The platform serves as a comprehensive solution for Bitcoin purchases, featuring real-time market data, secure payment processing, and an intuitive user interface designed for both beginners and experienced Bitcoin buyers.

 ## ✨ Features